We are committed to providing an accessible user experience for all website visitors.

 If you have one day to spend at Universal Studios Hollywood, you want to make sure you hit the most important, can’t-miss rides, experiences, foods and beverages.
 With so much to do, it can be hard to know where to start.
 Never fear, your froggy friends and self-proclaimed wizards (we are technically still waiting for our acceptance letters from Hogwarts any day now) are here to help make your day as magical as possible and help you hit those must-do items.
 Consider us your theme park wizards who will take you on a tour of which rides, experiences and foodie stops you won't want to miss at Universal Studios Hollywood!

 You have one day to do it all.
 You can do this with our what-not-to-miss Universal Studios Hollywood guide.
-We have advice for you families with tadpoles and for you thrill-seekers and movie fans alike.
+We have advice for you families with tadpoles and for you thrill-seekers, Nintendo fans and movie fans alike.
 Here’s the highlight reel for what not to miss at Universal Studios Hollywood.

 If you are visiting with tadpoles, you'll want to hop over to our hopful Universal Studios Hollywood height requirements post for the most complete information.
 Even if your tadpoles meet the height requirement, most rides require anyone under 48 inches to ride with a supervising companion.
 If you have toddlers in your crew, you may find our guide to taking toddlers to Universal Studios most hopful.